Kometa-Team/Kometa/docs/defaults/guide.md

 Each of these default files has a page on the wiki showing its keys, available `template_variables`, and default settings.
 For example, the default overlay `default: resolution` has a page [here](overlays/resolution.md).

 The shared template variables can be reviewed here for [Collections](collection_variables.md) and [Overlays](overlay_variables.md).
 These are also linked from each default file's wiki page.
+Keep in mind that *most*, but not all default files have access to the shared variables.
+This will be noted on the individual files' page.

 ## Collection Defaults